 The cost-effectiveness figures we use

-Early in our history, we relied largely on cost-effectiveness estimates provided by the Disease Control Priorities in Developing Countries report (DCP2).2 In 2011, we did a deep-dive investigation into one of these estimates, and found major errors that caused the published figure to be off by ~100x,3 and we have therefore changed our approach to cost-effectiveness.
-Whenever we are estimating the cost-effectiveness of a contender for a top charity recommendation that is implementing an intervention we have not previously recommended, we perform our own analysis.
+Early in our history, we relied largely on cost-effectiveness estimates provided by the Disease Control Priorities in Developing Countries report (DCP2).2 In 2011, we did a deep-dive investigation into one of these estimates, and found major errors that caused the published figure to be off by around 100x,3 and we have therefore changed our approach to cost-effectiveness.
+Whenever we are estimating the cost-effectiveness of a contender for a GiveWell-directed grant, we perform our own analysis.
 If we go on to recommend a grant, we publish the full details online.

 Below, we list some strengths of our estimates as compared to commonly cited figures, and then some weaknesses of our estimates that explain why we don't take them literally.